A Proud Heritage

 In 2009 the Graduate School added a new concentration in Teaching Japanese as a Foreign Language to the MA program in Second and Foreign Language Education.

-In 2013 the Graduate School announced a new MA program in Educational Leadership and Societal Change.
+In 2013, the Graduate School announces a new M.A. program in Educational Leadership and Societal Change.

-Be sure to check out Soka Heritage Hall, which chronicles SUA’s history, heritage, and founders of Soka education.
-Learn About Soka Heritage Hall
+Check out Soka Heritage Hall, which chronicles SUA’s history, heritage, and founders of Soka education.